noahwilliamsson/openspotify/README.txt

 BUGS
 ====
-* Does not build on Windows after image handling was introduced (libjpeg library needs to be built)
 * Searches don't adhere to album and artist offset and count
 * No local data cache
 * The reference counting could have been done better and is likely buggy